 Bright orange, sweet and refreshing, fresh carrot juice can be a good way of getting some of your essential nutrients.
-Carrot juice is mostly healthy for you, but it can cause some side effects, such as yellowing skin, if you drink a lot.
-Eat a variety of vegetables from different groups; carrot juice should not be the sole, or even primary, source of vegetables in your diet.
+Although the health benefits of carrots (and by extension, carrot juice) from its vitamin and mineral content is important, it can cause some side effects, such as yellowing skin, if you drink too much.
+Eat a variety of vegetables from different groups — carrot juice shouldn't be the sole, or even primary, source of vegetables in your diet.

 Less Dietary Fiber